adam-niggebrugge/README_Automatic/README.md

 ## Description

-A command prompted set of questions using nodejs inquirer and filestream components to help a generate a README file with appropriate mark ups.
+A README file is generated when the user runs this script and follows the prompts

 _ _ _ _